jtrobertson4/wine-market-project/README.md

 ## Limitations

-Variety-level production is **estimated**, not directly observed.
+Variety-level and region-level production is **estimated**, not directly observed.
 Reviews reflect critic-reviewed wines, not the full market.
 Price data is incomplete.
 Wine-style mapping simplifies ambiguous blends and fortified wines.
 The Tableau map uses three snapshot years — **2000, 2010, 2016** — where country production and region-level estimates align.